 No, the sale price of your property is public record and is received from the Affidavit of Sale which has been recorded with the County Recorder’s office.
 It is our legal responsibility to value all properties in Maricopa County and the sale price is vital part of that.
 It is … Continue reading

 “You must file your application in person atthe Assessor’s Office between JANUARY 1, and MARCH 1, of the current calendar year.
 For Information Call (602) 506-3406.
 You may file for an exemption at any of the Assessor’s Offices listed below: Downtown Phoenix 301 W Jefferson 3rd Ave & Jefferson Suite … Continue reading

 Disabled Person: Medical certification from a licensed physician on form ADOR82514B.
 Widows and Widowers: Copy of spouse’s Death Certificate.
 Note: Applicant and spouse must have been Arizona residents at time of Spouse’s death, or have been a widow/widower residing in Arizona prior to 1/1/69.
 Widows, Widowers and Disabled Persons: Copy … Continue reading

 In most cases, no action is required.
-If you do not agree with your property valuation notice, if you think that the value of your property is less\more or is misclassified, you may appeal; however to secure all of your appeal options you must file the appeal within 60 days … Continue reading
+If you do not agree with your property valuation notice, or if you think that the value of your property is incorrect or it is misclassified, you may appeal; however to secure all of your appeal options you must file the appeal within … Continue reading